 People have gotten hurt needlessly following downed tree incidents.
 Keep reading for a look at guidelines well worth keeping in mind when you’re dealing with the fallout from a fallen tree.

-Tree Fell?
+Fallen Tree?
 Make Sure Your Family Is Safe

 First and foremost, you need to ensure the safety of any building occupants.
 This should go without saying.
 But in all the chaos following a tree landing on your property, it’s easy to lose track of priorities.
 Make sure no one has sustained any injuries, and get everyone away from the incident site.